TERREMEMBER/znbase/docs/content/v2.2/deploy/kubernetes/single-zone/oss/operator-hub.md

   </li>
 </ul>

-This is an alternative to deploying YugabyteDB manually using [Yugabyte Operator](../yugabyte-operator).
-The Yugabyte operator is available on Red Hat's [OperatorHub.io](https://operatorhub.io/operator/yugabyte-operator) and hence YugabyteDB can be also be deployed using [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager).
+This is an alternative to deploying ZNbaseDB manually using [ZNbase Operator](../ZNbase-operator).
+The ZNbase operator is available on Red Hat's [OperatorHub.io](https://operatorhub.io/operator/ZNbase-operator) and hence ZNbaseDB can be also be deployed using [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager).
 As the name suggests, OLM is a tool to help deploy and manage Operators on your cluster.

-Read on to find out how you can deploy YugabyteDB with OLM.
+Read on to find out how you can deploy ZNbaseDB with OLM.

 ## Prerequisites

 A Kubernetes cluster and `kubectl` configured to talk to the cluster.

-## Deploy YugabyteDB using Operator Lifecycle Manager
+## Deploy ZNbaseDB using Operator Lifecycle Manager

-YugabyteDB can be deployed on any Kubernetes cluster using OLM in three easy steps.
+ZNbaseDB can be deployed on any Kubernetes cluster using OLM in three easy steps.

 1. Deploy Operator Lifecycle Manager, so that it can manage Operator deployments for you.